plone/documentation/develop/addons/components/genericsetup.rst

   Best is to either use ``remove="true"`` or leave the entire keyword away.

-Only use the configuration that you need
+Only Use The Configuration That You Need
 ----------------------------------------

 When you export your site's configuration, it will include things that you don't need.

-For example,
-if you only need to change the 'Allow anonymous to view about' property, this is what your ``propertiestool.xml`` should look like:
+For example, if you only need to change the 'Allow anonymous to view about' property, this is what your ``propertiestool.xml`` should look like:

 .. code-block:: xml